rkamen02/rkamen02.github.io/README.md

 Assignment 1
 Ross Kamen

-1. Website is working.
-CSS file is not linking up with other files.
-All the rest look great online.
+1. All links are working.
+Only thing left is to make the redirect from CS to github work.

 2. I have not collaborated with anyone.

-3. Three hours spent so far.
+3. Four hours spent so far.